kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Clear the Hidden Bek Base**
 - This includes both the normally locked areas and Gadon and Kaiera in his office.
 Thus you must betray the Beks to finish this task.

-**Clear the Hrakert Rift Station**
-- This includes the main Hrakert Station and the offshoot Kolto Control.
-Note that the insane Selkath will calm down and leave if you destroy the kolto harvesting machinery.

 **Clear the Leviathan**
 - This includes the Prison Block, Command Deck, Bridge, and Hangar.
 You must kill Saul Karath instead of skipping the fight, and thus must also kill the Sith Grenadiers and Dark Jedi that spawn in the Command Deck on the way out.

 **Clear the Manaan Sith Base**
 - This includes the back section, which can only be accessed after speaking with Shaelas in Ahto West about the missing Selkath youths (or via glitches).

-**Clear the Prison Block with Party Member**
+**Use T3 to Clear the Prison Block/Use HK to Clear the Prison Block**
-- This means clearing the Prison Block level of the Leviathan before rescuing the rest of your party in the Detention Cells.
-Any of the five available party members are valid, but you must clear out all Sith soldiers and technicians, and the insane Rodian prisoners.
+- These means clearing the Prison Block level of the Leviathan before rescuing the rest of your party in the Detention Cells.
+You must use the specified droid to eliminate all Sith soldiers and technicians, as well as the insane Rodian prisoners.

 **Clear the Rakatan Temple**
 - This includes the Temple Main Floor, Temple Catacombs, and Bastila on the Temple Summit.